Dallas Mavericks: 2023–2024: Return to NBA Finals

 With the 10th overall pick in the 2023 NBA draft, the Mavericks selected Cason Wallace who they immediately traded along with Davis Bertans to the Thunder for the 12th pick, Dereck Lively II.
 The Mavericks also selected Olivier-Maxence Prosper with the 24th overall pick which they received through a salary dump of Richaun Holmes by the Sacramento Kings.
 Before the February 8, 2024, trade deadline, the Mavericks traded for P.J.
 Washington and two future second–round picks from the Charlotte Hornets in exchange for Seth Curry, Grant Williams, and a 2027 first–round pick that is top 2 protected.
 Daniel Gafford was also received from the Washington Wizards for Richaun Holmes and draft compensation.

 The Mavericks finished the 2023–2024 regular season as Southwest Division champions and as the 5th seed in the West with a 50–32 record.
 The Mavericks would face the Los Angeles Clippers in the first round of the 2024 NBA playoffs for the third time in five seasons, however this time the Mavs would avenge previous playoff defeats to the Clippers in 2020 and 2021 by winning the series 4–2.
 They proceeded to then eliminate the one-seeded Oklahoma City Thunder in six games, winning the series-clinching Game 6 at home, 117–116.
 The win allowed the Mavericks to advance to the Western Conference Finals for the second time in three years.
 In the Western Conference Finals, the Mavericks defeated the Minnesota Timberwolves in five games to win their third Western Conference title in franchise history.

 The Mavericks would go on to face the Boston Celtics in the 2024 NBA Finals, their first NBA Finals appearance since their 2011 victory.
-In those, the Mavericks lost in five games.
+The Mavericks lost the series in five games.
 Their one win came from a 122–84 blowout, the third-largest blowout in NBA Finals history.